gaultier/blog/advent_of_code_2018_5_revisited.md

 The easy case is when there is no need to merge: `current` simply becomes `next` (and `next` is incremented at the end of the loop iteration).

 The 'hard' case is merging: we set the two tombstones, decrement the count, and now we are in a pickle: `current` needs to go backwards, but we do not know to where.
 There might be a number of zeroes preceding the character `current` points to.
 So we have to do a backwards search for the first non zero character.
-We could memoize this location, thus having 3 pointers: `current`, `next` and `previous`.
-I have not tested this, it might be even faster.
+We could memoize this location, but it basically comes down to the Scheme solution, having an output array of the same size as the input.

 Astute readers might have noticed a potential issue with the backwards search: We may underflow the `input` and go out of bounds!
 To avoid that, we could clamp `current`, but the branch misprediction is costly (an earlier implementation of mine did this), and we can simplify the code as well as improve the performance by simply prefixing the `input` with a non-zero value that has no chance of being merged with the rest oof the input, say, `1`.